-The animation above shows a FLOW-3D simulation of a drop of water in a 14mm-wide channel that is being heated at the bottom.
+A FLOW-3D simulation of a drop of water in a 14mm-wide channel that is being heated at the bottom.

 Understanding the capillary filling process is important to chip design.
 Different geometry of liquid flow pathways may result in different capillary filling behavior including the possibility of entrapping air bubbles, etc. Knowledge of the filling process guides designers in arranging internal structures of the chip such as chambers, binding pillars, splits, and valves.